 Physical Traits of the Cocker Jack

 The Cocker Jack is not the biggest of dogs.
-Also, it does come across as being a very real blend between the Cocker Spaniel and the Jack Russell.
+Also, it does come across as being a very real blend between the Cocker Spaniel and Jack Russell.

-The only problem is that one dog will have more traits from one parent, and as both breeds are different to one another, then you can have two dogs in the same litter that has a slightly different appearance.
+The only problem is that one dog will have more traits from one parent, and as both breeds are different from one another, then you can have two dogs in the same litter that has a slightly different appearance.

 Some will have more of a spaniel look complete with those floppy ears and fluffy tail.
 Others will be more akin to the Jack Russell, so you have shorter hair and a straight tail.

-Clearly, there will be other differences, but that just adds something even cooler about the breed in general.
+There will be other differences, but that just adds something even cooler about the breed in general.

 No matter which parent has the most input, you will generally find that they have a roundish head with a long muzzle.

 They will also have large, oval eyes with a tendency for there to be a dark rim surrounding them.

 Their body is always very strong and sturdy with short legs.
 Their paws are also quite small in size and, once again, this does not vary depending on the main breed.

 You should also brush them weekly.
 Their teeth should be cleaned on a regular basis as well, but start this when they are a puppy to make your life easier.

 A full-grown Cocker Jack is going to vary between 12 to 14 inches in height.